El Salvador castaway vows will not return to sea

 Alvarenga, a fisherman for 15 years, told officials he set sail on a shark-fishing trip from Mexico in late December 2012, but was blown out to sea.
 He washed up some 10,000 km (6,200 miles) away in the Marshall Islands.

-He was found in a disoriented state on a remote coral atoll in his 7.3-meter (22-foot) fibreglass boat.
+He was found in a disoriented state on a remote coral atoll in his 7.3-meter (22-foot) fiberglass boat.

 (Writing by Julia Symmes Cobb; Editing by Michael O'Boyle, Simon Gardner, Leslie Adler and Lisa Shumaker)